 The tuckshop at our school operates on Tuesday, Wednesday and Thursday each week.
 Our menu is compliant with the "Healthy Schools" regulations.
-A copy of the menu is available from the e-newsletter, on the school website and the school office.
+A copy of the menu is available from the e-newsletter, the school website, the MySchoolTuckshop app, and the school office.